-I assumed as it was an August Bank Holiday we would be applying copious amounts of sunblock and wearing our sunglasses.
+I assumed as it was an August Bank Holiday we would be applying a lot of sunblock and wear our sunglasses.
 But living here; there was no surprise when a blanket of rain swept across Wales.
 Thankfully that didn’t put a dampener on our plans!
 In fact, it meant we could discover a magical world away from the busy Bank Holiday crowds.

 We had a fun-filled picnic arranged and an adventure to go on – we packed our wellies and raincoats and off we went!

 The picnic was no ordinary picnic… it was a quirky dining experience nestled on a side street in Swansea.
 As we walked into The Picnic Bench I immediately felt relaxed.
 It felt casual, and having two kids in tow (that can’t talk quietly or sit still) I knew I would feel comfortable here.